Zgoly/MultiBloxy/GETTING_STARTED.md

 **Done!** 🎉

 With MultiBloxy running, you can now launch any experiences you want by switching between the different Roblox app windows.

+---

+## ⚠️ Fixing Error 773 in Multi-Account Roblox Sessions

+Error 773 typically occurs when using multiple Roblox app instances due to session conflicts during login.
+To apply the fix below, you’ll first need to know how to create additional Roblox instances.

+### 🔄 How to Open a New Roblox Instance

+You can launch a new Roblox instance in either of the following ways:

+- **Using the Roblox App**:
+  1. Right-click on the Roblox app icon in the **taskbar**.
+  2. Select **`Roblox Game Client`** from the context menu.

+- **Using MultiBloxy**:
+  1. Go to the **[system tray](https://learn.microsoft.com/style-guide/a-z-word-list-term-collections/s/system-tray )** (located in the bottom-right corner of your screen).
+  2. Right-click on the **`MultiBloxy`** icon.
+  3. Choose **`Start New Roblox Instance`** from the menu.

+> 💡 Tip: Repeat this process to open as many instances as you have accounts.

+### Step-by-Step Fix:

+1. **Create All Desired Roblox Instances**:
+   Open as many Roblox app instances as the number of accounts you intend to use (e.g., 3 accounts → 3 instances).

+2. **Log In to Each Account**:
+   In each instance, manually log in to the respective Roblox account.

+3. **Immediately Log Out from All Instances**:
+   Before doing anything else (e.g., launching a game), go back to the Roblox app home screen in **every instance** and **log out** of all accounts.

+4. **Re-Log In with Intended Mapping**:
+   - In the **first** instance, log back in with your **first** account.
+   - In the **second** instance, log in with your **second** account.
+   - Continue this pattern for all instances and accounts.

+5. **Avoid Mid-Session Account Switching**:
+   Do **not** use the Roblox app’s built-in account switcher after this setup - it can reintroduce the conflict.

+> [!IMPORTANT]
+> If you make a mistake during this process (e.g., launch a game before reassigning accounts correctly), **restart your computer** to clear lingering sessions and reduce the risk of error recurrence.

+This workaround ensures each Roblox instance maintains a clean, isolated login session - effectively bypassing the root cause of error 773.